 Charter prices are comparable or a bit higher in Croatia than gulets in Turkey.
 One reason is that of the limited selection – the supply is low while the demand is high.
 There may also be some higher costs in operating a gulet in Croatia in comparison to Turkey.
 Gulet style designs built in Croatia are also available, and not just Turkish gulets.
 You will find that like classic gulets the decks are spacious with more a modern interior.
 Another note to keep in mind is that port fees are extra with most gulet charters in Croatia.

 Embarkation / Disembarkation

-The main ports to start and end your gulet holiday is Split and Dubrovnik.
+The main ports to start and end your crewed gulet holiday is Split and Dubrovnik.
 Normally most itineraries are between these two ports.
 Depending again on the booking schedule there are itineraries on a return trip from Split and the same from Dubrovnik (i.e. Split – Split and Dubrovnik – Dubrovnik).
-Gulet yachts do not cruise from Croatia to Montenegro or Italy.
+Gulet yachts do not charter from Croatia to Montenegro or Italy.
 An exception may be made depending on the yacht and time of year.
 There are routes which can also begin from Sibenik and Trogir.
 Some gulet owners prefer Trogir because the transfers are easy and not as busy as Split, and it is closer to the Split airport.
 For more information on itineraries, it is best to discuss your travel plans with one of our charter consultants.